 ProTools First is available for Windows 10 and MacOS devices, but it is worth noting that it’s not currently compatible with MacOS Catalina.
 Avid says support for MacOS Catalina is “coming soon” and that it does support Sierra, High Sierra, and Mojave.

-Mac users can easily make use of the free to download and use GarageBand music production app.
+Mac users can easily make use of the free GarageBand download and use this music production app.
 Apple’s tagline for GarageBand is, “A recording studio on your Mac,” and that actually seems to be the case.
 GarageBand is crammed full of useful recording studio features such as Drummer (which is the ability to add virtual session drummers or beat producers to a track), Sound Library (a collection of drummer loops, sounds, and instruments), and multi-take recording.

 If you want to learn how to play an instrument, GarageBand even has you covered there.
 The app also offers free, basic music lessons for guitar and piano playing that feature genres such as classical, blues, pop, and rock.

 Audacity is free, bare-bones audio editing and recording software.
-When it comes to recording audio, Audacity does allow users to record live audio, audio from other recorded media, and streaming audio.
+When it comes to recording audio, an Audacity download does allow users to record live audio, audio from other recorded media, and streaming audio.
 You can also make multitrack recordings and record multiple channels simultaneously.
 You can edit audio in Audacity using simple cut/copy/paste commands, and you have the benefit of unlimited undos and redos to help untangle any mistakes you’ve made and restore your audio file to a version you want.
 You also have access to a limited number of effects such as Auto Duck (which allows for voice-overs), echo, reverb, the ability to isolate vocals, noise reduction (for background noises), and crossfade, just to name a few.

 Audacity also has a detailed online manual that can help show you how to use the software and get the most out of it.

-Studio One Prime is available for Windows and MacOS devices.
+Studio One Prime is available for Windows and macOS devices.

 - The best free recording software